nh-mike/gravity-sync-docker/README.md

 These are the files required to build a Docker image running [Gravity Sync](https://github.com/vmstan/gravity-sync).

 #### Before Running!
+If upgrading, then check the [Upgrade Instructions](#upgrade-instructions) for your intended release.
 You need to run the pre-launch scripts which will configure your remote host.
 Naturally, I reccomend you follow all reccomendations.
 Otherwise, you may have to do some manual configuration, or run with potentially less than desirable security configuration.<br />
 To run this is quite simple.
 Firstly, we must have a directory in place to map to the .ssh directory within the container.<br />
 `mkdir /path/to/.ssh`<br />